rameezshafat/FashionMNIST-CNN/README.md

 # CNN Model Development in PyTorch

 ### Overview
-This tutorial notebook provides a step-by-step guide to developing, training, and evaluating a Convolutional Neural Network (CNN) using PyTorch.
-We use the FashionMNIST dataset to build a CNN capable of classifying various clothing items.
-This notebook is ideal for those looking to deepen their understanding of CNNs and PyTorch essentials, including data loading, model building, and training processes.
+This notebook provides a step-by-step guide to developing, training, and evaluating a Convolutional Neural Network (CNN) using PyTorch.
+I used the FashionMNIST dataset to build a CNN capable of classifying various clothing items.
 ### Contents
 1. **Importing Libraries** – Import necessary libraries (e.g., `torch`, `torchvision`, `matplotlib`).
 2. **Data Loading and Transformation** – Load the FashionMNIST dataset and transform images into tensors.